How to Pitch Yourself as a Podcast Guest

 How will you add value to the podcast?
 That’s likely the host’s number one consideration.

-They won’t be interested in a topic they’ve already covered, so don’t go there unless you’re offering fresh ideas or a revolutionary solution.
-Instead, offer three unique talking points and boil them down to succinct bullet points.
+They probably won’t be interested in a topic they’ve already covered, so don’t go there unless you’re offering fresh ideas or a revolutionary solution.
+Instead, propose a topic or angle that hasn't been heavily covered on the show.

 #3.
 Reference previous content

-Show you’ve done your homework and genuinely listened to the podcast.
+Show you’ve done your homework and genuinely listened to the podcast by taking the time to listen to a few episodes before pitching.

 You might: